ennmax/Bonus-Assignment/README.md

 ## About

-BookTrack is an application that allows usersd to create, read, update, and delete entries from the database.
+BookTrack is an application that allows users to create, read, update, and delete entries from the database.
 Users can add/edit books using the following parameters:
 - Title
 - Author
 - Publication date